MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 Based on this test, consider the following recommendations for improving performance:

-- When you monitor VM performance using the Perfmon.msc tool, sometimes the CUP information for the VM isn't entirely accurate.
+- When you monitor VM performance using the `Perfmon.msc` tool, sometimes the CPU information for the VM isn't entirely accurate.
 This inaccuracy is because of how the virtual CPU is scheduled to run on the physical processor.
 For more accurate CPU information for VM running on Hyper-V servers, use the Hyper-V Hypervisor Logical Processor counters in the host partition instead.
 For more information about performance tuning of both AD DS and Hyper-V, see [Performance tuning guidelines for Windows Server](../../../../administration/performance-tuning/index.md).

 - We recommend you avoid using differencing disk VHDs on a VM configured as a DC, as differencing disk VHDs can reduce performance.
 To learn more about Hyper-V disk types, including differencing disks, see [New virtual hard disk wizard](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc771866(v=ws.11)).